odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 Any computer which has the required tools installed can be used for this section.
 The computer can be your desktop or laptop computer or a virtual machine with the required tools.

 You will need an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) to complete this Learning Path.
 Create an account if you don't have one.

-## Deploy ECS containers on AWS Graviton processor

-Amazon ECS is a fully managed container orchestration service that makes it easy for you to deploy, manage, and scale containerized applications.

 ## Create an IAM User and assign permissions